CommandShiftHQ/javascript-basics/README.md

 Can you see why we got the test result that we did?

 You challenge is to write some code in the `sayHello` function in `src/strings.js` that will make the test pass. *You should not update the tests...*

-Once you have fixed the `sayHello` function, go through all of the other files, until all of the tests have passed.